Akeel-Faris/Akeel-Faris/README.md

 ## About me
 Currently a physics and optics major at the University of Rochester <br>
-Studying interface physics and laser matter interaction with the High Intensity Femtosecond Laser Lab
+I work on understanding fundamental ultrafast laser-matter interactions and nanophotonics with The Guo Photonics, Materials, & Sustainable Energy Lab
 ## Skills
 [![My Skills](https://skillicons.dev/icons?i=py,matlab,r,html,css,blender)](https://skillicons.dev)